Bubble Trouble: a Review on Electroweak Baryogenesis: Experimental probes and constraints

 \subsubsection{Avoiding EDM constraints}

 The above discussion indicates that the most simple EWBG scenarios with BSM physics around the TeV scale to generate a first-order electroweak phase transition and new CP violation are stringently constrained by EDM experiments.
 This is even true in scenarios, such as two-Higgs doublet models, where EDMs are induced at the two-loop level \cite{Dorsch:2016nrg,Biekotter:2025fjx}.
 Viable EWBG scenarios require a mechanism to avoid these EDM limits.
 This can be achieved in several ways: \begin{itemize} \item Cancellation mechanisms where large contributions to EDMs are canceled by other contributions.
 Depending on the source of CP violation the required cancellations can be severe and care must be taken that no other, normally less constraining, EDMs are induced.
 Cancellation mechanisms have been considered for example in Refs.~\cite{Fuyuto:2019svr,Kanemura:2020ibp,Enomoto:2021dkl}.
 While technically this provides a way to avoid EDM constraints, it is rather ad hoc and goes against the spirit of EWBG models whose main appeal is their falsifiability. \item EDMs are flavor-conserving observables and one can therefore consider flavor-changing sources of CP violation.
 For example, in two Higgs doublet models effective quark-flavor changing Yukawa transitions appear.
 Viable baryogenesis scenarios include a top-charm CP-violating interaction \cite{Fuyuto:2017ewj,Cline:2021dkf}.
 As far as we are aware there is no systematic study of these flavor-changing neutral currents in the context of EDMs (but see e.g. Ref.~\cite{Dekens:2018bci} which studied CPV flavor-changing interactions induced in leptoquark models).
 A rough estimate shows that a top-charm Yukawa can induce a down-quark EDM with a CKM suppression $\sim V_{td} V^*_{cd}$ and a loop suppression $\frac{\alpha_{w}}{4\pi} m_d m_t/m_W^2 $ which renders EDM limits irrelevant.
 It would be interesting to study if there are more efficient paths to EDMs for CPV flavor-changing neutral currents.
 More likely, other flavor observables should be considered, see e.g. Refs.~\cite{Cline:2011mm, Kanemura:2023juv}. \item In non-minimal scenarios with several new fields and interactions, it is possible to decouple the source of the strong FOPT from the CP-violating source.
 For example, by introducing an extra gauge-singlet scalar field that sources the strong FOPT, EDM constraints on the 2HDM can be softened \cite{Alanne:2016wtx}.
-Similar to the cancellation mechanism the downside here is that extra ingredients are added to the model just to avoid testability. \item In two-step EWBG scenarios a scalar field can obtain a vev in the first phase transition and, in the presence of CP-violating interactions, provide an efficient CP-violating source.
-If in the second step towards the electroweak vacuum, the scalar field vev disappears, the source of CP violation is effectively screened from EDM experiments, see e.g. Ref.~\cite{Inoue:2015pza} for an explicit scenario.
+Similar to the cancellation mechanism the downside here is that extra ingredients are added to the model just to avoid testability. \item In two-step EWBG scenarios a scalar field can obtain a vev in the first phase transition and, in the presence of CP-violating interactions provide an efficient CP-violating source.
+If in the second step towards the electroweak vacuum, the scalar field disappears, the source of CP violation is effectively screened from EDM experiments.
+The CPV coupling can be either to SM degrees of freedom, see e.g. Ref.~\cite{Inoue:2015pza} for an explicit scenario, or to dark matter fields \cite{Cline:2017qpe,Carena:2018cjh}.
+In the latter case an additional portal coupling is need to transfer the CP asymmetry from the dark to the visible sector.